-Graduate study is administered by the Field of Nutrition, a group of about forty faculty members from throughout the university who have a common interest in nutritional problems.
-In the M.S. and Ph.D. degree programs, students may specialize in molecular and biochemical nutrition, human or animal nutrition, community nutrition, or international nutrition.
+Graduate study is administered by the Field of Nutrition, a group of more than fifty faculty members from throughout the university who have a common interest in nutritional problems.
+In the M.S. and Ph.D. degree programs, students may specialize in animal nutrition, human nutrition, international nutrition, nutritional biochemistry, foods, or general nutrition.
 Research is emphasized in all graduate programs.
-Field experience may be an important component of concentrations in community, international and public-health nutrition, and nutrition education.
+Field experience may be a component of concentrations in community, international and public-health nutrition, and nutrition education.

 The specialties and interests represented by faculty in the Field of Nutrition provide almost unlimited opportunity for graduate study.
-Cornell's extensive laboratory and agricultural facilities ensure that students interested in experimental nutrition have exceptional choices and thorough training.
+Cornell's extensive laboratory and agricultural facilities ensure that students interested in experimental nutrition have exceptional choice and thorough training.
 As the largest faculty in the country devoted to the study of human nutrition, the field includes specialists in biochemical, metabolic, epidemiological, and sociocultural research.
-Opportunities to work with community and federal agencies are available to students interested in applied nutrition and public policy.
-Students in international nutrition are expected to conduct their thesis research abroad.
+Opportunities to work with community and federal agencies are available to students interested in applied nutrition and public policy, and students in international nutrition are expected to conduct their thesis research abroad.

-For more information about the graduate program, please write for the brochure.
-Graduate Study in Nutrition, available from the Director of Graduate Studies, Field of Nutrition, Cornell University, 309 MVR Hall, Ithaca, New York 14853-4401; telephone (607)255-4410.
+For more information about the graduate program, interested persons may write for the brochure Graduate Study in Nutrition, available from the Director of Graduate Studies, Field of Nutrition, Cornell University, MVR Hall, Ithaca, New York 14853-4401; telephone (607)255-4410.